canonical/launchpad-manual/explanation/code.rst

 other asynchronous jobs associated with them.

-The `codehosting overview diagram <attachment:codehosting.png>`__ summarizes how some of these systems interact.
+The `codehosting overview diagram <attachment:codehosting.png>`__ summarises how some of these systems interact.

 You can `run the codehosting system locally </HowToUseCodehostingLocally>`__.